Frequently Asked Questions about DBSA Peer Specialist Training

 How do I enroll in the course?

-Interested individuals must complete and submit an application form by the scheduled deadline in order to be considered for participation.
+Interested individuals must complete and submit a course application form by the scheduled deadline in order to be considered for participation.
 Enrollment is limited, and submitting an application form does not guarantee acceptance.

 Are scholarships available?